29thStPublishing/ios8-notifications/README.md

 1. Enable Hand-offs on a device and a mac (for Mac you will find it in System Preferences->General.
 On phone you will find it in Settings->General)

+2. Turn on Bluetooth on both the Mac and iPhone as well as sign in to the same iCloud account on both devices

-2. Run the app on the device.
+3. Run the app on the device.
 Tap on a row

-3. An icon of your default browser will show up on the mac with a phone symbol.
+4. An icon of your default browser will show up on the mac with a phone symbol.
 Tap on it

-4. This will open the web url associated with the row (as mentioned in the feed) on the web browser
+5. This will open the web url associated with the row (as mentioned in the feed) on the web browser